General • arXiv • Refereed status • Submissions

 Provide written permission from the copyright holder allowing the ADS to publish electronically the papers in the conference proceedings.
 The relevant letter should state something along the following lines:

-The <full description of the copyright holder> grants permission to the NASA Astrophysics Data System at the Smithsonian Astrophysical Observatory to:
+The <full description of the copyright holder> grants permission to the Astrophysics Data System at the Smithsonian Astrophysical Observatory to:

 1. Convert postscript files to tiff files for <name of conference>